Social-Innovation-Lab/Innovation-exhibition-quiz/replit.md

 **Key Features:**
 - **PWA Enabled:** Includes a service worker for caching static assets and offline support, and a `manifest.json` for home screen installation.
 - **Weighted Random Question Selection:** Each quiz dynamically generates 10 questions with a distribution of 2 Easy (0.5 marks), 4 Medium (0.75 marks), and 4 Hard (1.5 marks), shuffled for mixed difficulty.
 Total weighted marks: 10.0.
+Questions are automatically cleaned to remove number prefixes like "15.
+Q:".
 - **Winner Detection:** Participants scoring 70% or higher (7.0 weighted marks) are marked as winners.
 - **Single Registration:** Participants register with their name and email address.
 - **Admin Dashboard:** Provides real-time statistics, a list of all quiz attempts, and CSV export functionality, secured by an admin PIN.
-- **Security:** Admin routes are protected by PIN authentication, and session management uses a `SESSION_SECRET`.
+- **Security:** Admin routes are protected by PIN authentication with CSRF protection, and session management uses a `SESSION_SECRET`.
 - **Language Selection:** Supports bilingual content (English and Bangla) with dynamic question loading.
 - **Attempt Limit:** Participants are limited to 3 quiz attempts, tracked by email address.
+- **Experience Rating:** After completing the quiz, participants can rate their experience with a 5-star rating system.
+Ratings are stored in the database for feedback analysis.

 ### Database Schema (PostgreSQL)

-A single `quiz_records` table stores all participant and quiz data:
+**quiz_records** - Stores all participant and quiz data:
 - `id` (SERIAL PRIMARY KEY)
 - `name` (TEXT, nullable)
 - `email` (TEXT, nullable)